 • Use Piaget's stages thinking when introducing a new, abstract concept (fractions, photosynthesis, the water cycle, abstract art).
 Start with concrete, manipulatives, real-world examples, play, then scaffold to symbolic and abstract.

-• Use Vygotsky's ZPD thinking when a student has foundational knowledge but needs guided practise to reach the next tier.
+• Use Vygotsky's ZPD thinking when a learner has foundational knowledge but needs guided practice to reach the next tier.
 E.g., "They can write a basic paragraph, but they need scaffolding to embed paragraphing into a full essay."

 Language Development: Two Different Approaches